VUB-HYDR/Wikimpacts/README.md

 #### SPECIAL USECASE: Converting the manual annotation table from a flat format to Events and Specific Impacts

-1. Download the latest copy of the excel sheet (write one of the contributors of the repository if you do not have the link)
+1. Download the latest copy of the excel sheet. *The excel sheet must have the column names described in `Database/gold/ImpactDB_DataTable_Validation.xlsx` sheet `ImpactDB_v2_gold_template`.*
 2. Choose the correct excel sheet and run the script:

 ```shell